The Clearance Shelf

 death in the dumpster

-but you know
+but i know

 this late in the season

-you're not likely
+i’m not likely

 to make it back

-and when your home
+and when home

-you water
+i water

 inhale the relief